cosmos/cosmos-sdk/docs/architecture/adr-071-bank-v2.md

 ## Decision

 **Permission Tightening**: Access to the module can be restricted to selected denominations only, ensuring that it operates within designated boundaries and does not exceed its intended scope.
-Currently the permissions allow all denoms, so this should be changed.
+Currently, the permissions allow all denoms, so this should be changed.
 Send restrictions functionality will be maintained.

 **Simplification of Logic**: The bank module will focus on core functionalities `Send`, `Mint`, and `Burn`.
 This refinement aims to streamline the architecture, enhancing both maintainability and performance.